hainoue/project_escooter/README.md

 # Introduction
-This is a documentation for the data analysis project I completed as a part of Google Data Analytics Professional Certificate.
+This is a documentation of the data analysis project I completed as a part of Google Data Analytics Professional Certificate.

 ## Statement of Purpose
 This project aimed to analyze public/open data about electric scooter usage to find key characteristics, and correlation with public transportation and weather.

 ## Background
-As we saw more and more electric scooters (e-scooters) or rental bikes (or electric bikes) in our daily basis, it is becoming a common way of transportation--often, referred to micromobility.
-[Study](https://www.wired.com/story/e-scooter-micromobility-infographics-cost-emissions/) shows the micromobility is a solution to the environmental problems since they are more sustainable and efficient compared to conventional vehicles.
-For example, fueling cost of e-scooter is simply 1.6% of conventional vehicles.
+As we see more and more electric scooters (e-scooters) or rental bikes (or electric bikes) on a daily basis, it is becoming a common way of transportation--often referred to micromobility.
+[This study](https://www.wired.com/story/e-scooter-micromobility-infographics-cost-emissions/) shows that micromobility is a solution to some environmental problems because they are more sustainable and efficient compared to conventional vehicles.
+For example, fueling costs of e-scooters are only 1.6% of conventional vehicles.
-However, as the name of micromobility suggests, e-scooters are not designed for long distance trips.
-It often used to transport between other means of public transportation.
-This study tried to catch how e-scooters were used in the city setting where other transportation system such as bus and metro exists.
+However, as the name "micromobility" suggests, e-scooters are not designed for long distance trips.
+They are often used for transit between other means of public transportation.
+This study visualizes how e-scooters were used in a city setting where other transportation systems such as bus and metro exist.

 ## Metrics
-1. Map of the city of Chicago with its communities shown visualizes data of e-scooter usage
+1. Map of the city of Chicago with its city districts shown, visualizing usage data of e-scooters
-2. Correlation of Chicago's public transportation system and e-scooter usage is visualized
+2. Correlation of Chicago's public transportation system and e-scooter usage
-3. Correlation of Chicago's weather history and e-scooter trip counts is visualized
+3. Correlation of Chicago's weather history and e-scooter trip count

 # Data Sources
 - Chicago Data Portal